intel/fiovisualizer/README.md

-# FIO visualizer 1.1 13 Jan 2017

 ## Description

-This tool is a data visualisation tool for [FIO] (http://freecode.com/projects/fio) written using [PyQtGraph] (http://www.pyqtgraph.org).
+This tool is a realtime data visualisation tool for [FIO] (http://freecode.com/projects/fio) written using [PyQtGraph] (http://www.pyqtgraph.org).

 ## Overview